ThangBui2703/NextJS_Boilerplate/README.md

     + npm/pnpm run db:check : Check consistency of migrations history with database

 - Server only code:
-    + Remember alllways add "use server" at the top of server action file
+    + Remember allways add "use server" at the top of server action file
-    + Remember alllways import "server-only" at the top of server file
+    + Remember allways import "server-only" at the top of server file